voxeet/comms-uikit-react/README.md

 Each component demonstrated within [Add video call components](#add-video-call-components) can be built independent of the others.
 The code blocks within each section only include the code for that individual component, and exclude the components from other sections.

-If you prefer to get started by reviewing a complete code sample containing all of the features in this guide, see [the example here](examples/example_App.js).
+If you prefer to get started by reviewing a complete code sample containing all the features in this guide, see [the example here](examples/example_App.js).

 ## Setup

+**Note:** This guide is written with Yarn in mind.
+You can swap out yarn for NPM or a different package manager if you like.

 ```bash
 # Create a new React application